-Often overlooked, virtual schools typically have a principal and other administrative supports.
-Although a virtual school may potentially see some administrative savings by eliminating an assistant principal position (for example), the addition of necessary IT staff often cancels out any potential savings.
+Although these costs are often overlooked, virtual schools typically have a principal and other administrative supports.
+A virtual school may potentially see some administrative savings by eliminating an assistant principal position (for example), but the addition of necessary IT staff often cancels out any potential savings.